 - (a) Table 3 has been arranged into DfMA structural systems namely Fully Integrated Systems, Integrated Sub-assemblies, Advanced Prefabricated Systems and Prefabricated Components, as well as other systems according to the potential manpower savings expected from their adoption.
 In the event when a structural system used for a project is not stated in Table 3, the points allocated shall be decided by BCA. - (b) For prefabricated components, points are given according to the combinations of precast components (slab, column/wall and beam) used. - (c) Flat plate refers to a slab design which does not have column heads or drop panels.
 Under BDAS, a flat plate system could be viewed as a floor with flat soffit (with the exception of perimeter beams).
 From the buildability point of view, such floor with flat soffit would ease formwork construction and reinforcement work at site considerably and helps to improve site productivity. - (d) For designs that adopt an integrated metal roof which is a prefabricated roofing system complete with insulation and can be installed as an entire roof section, such a roof system can be considered as a structural steel system. - (e) The percentage of coverage for the use of prefabricated reinforcement/cages is to be based on the total number of cast in-situ beams or total number of cast in-situ columns or total number of cast in-situ walls.
 The use of prefabricated reinforcement/cages must be indicated on plans. - (f) For modular dimensions of columns and beams, the module requirement must be met before points are given.
 1M denotes 100mm.
-0.5M implies that sizes must be in multiples of 50mm. - (g) For the mandatory use of precast household shelters in all residential non-landed projects, points are awarded if a project adopts standard precast household shelters (up to 3 sizes) as shown in Table 3A.
+0.5M implies that sizes must be in multiples of 50mm. - (g) Residential non-landed projects that adopt industry standard precast beam sizes as shown in Table 3A below will be accorded points.